-- any transaction from which the director derives an improper personal benefit; - · any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law; - · any unlawful payment of dividends or redemption of shares; or - any breach of a director's duty of loyalty to the corporation or its stockholders.
+- any transaction from which the director derives an improper personal benefit; - any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law; - any unlawful payment of dividends or redemption of shares; or - any breach of a director's duty of loyalty to the corporation or its stockholders.

 Such limitation of liability does not apply to liabilities arising under federal securities laws and does not affect the availability of equitable remedies such as injunctive relief or rescission.
 Our amended and restated bylaws to be effective in connection with the closing of this offering will provide that we are required to indemnify our directors and officers to the fullest extent permitted by Delaware law and may indemnify our other employees and agents.
 Our amended and restated bylaws will also provide that, on satisfaction of certain conditions, we will advance expenses incurred by a director or officer in advance of the final disposition of any action or proceeding, and permit us to secure insurance on behalf of any officer, director, employee, or other agent for any liability arising out of his or her actions in that capacity regardless of whether we would otherwise be permitted to indemnify him or her under the provisions of Delaware law.
 We intend to enter into agreements to indemnify our directors and executive officers.
 With certain exceptions, these agreements provide for indemnification for related expenses, including attorneys' fees, judgments, fines, and settlement amounts incurred by any of these individuals in connection with any action, proceeding, or investigation.
-Such provisions in our amended and restated bylaws and our indemnification agreements may discourage stockholders from bringing a lawsuit against our directors and executive officers for breach of their fiduciary duties.
-Such provisions may also reduce the likelihood of derivative litigation against our directors and executive officers, even though an action, if successful, might benefit us and other stockholders.
+Such provisions in our amended and restated bylaws and our indemnification agreements may discourage stockholders from bringing a lawsuit against our directors and executive officers, even though an action, if successful, might benefit us and other stockholders.
 See "Management-Limitation on Liability and Indemnification of Directors and Officers."